-It’s important to remember that not all who utilize the tenets of applied behavioral analysis are required to be certified as BCBAs.
-Many individuals with advanced degrees in psychology or special education who work with people with emotional disorders and behavioral disabilities may consider it one of the several theoretical stances at their avail.
+It’s important to remember that not all who utilize the tenets of applied behavioral analysis are required to be certified as a Board Certified Behavior Analyst.
+Many individuals with advanced degrees in psychology or special education working with people with emotional disorders or behavioral disabilities consider ABA just one of the several theoretical stances at their avail.

 The American Psychological Association (APA), is concerned with maintaining high ethical and educational standards among practitioners.
 They offer a post-doctoral certification in behavioral psychology.
 This certification parallels the purpose of the BACB’s certification hierarchy.